 Projections of future temperature trends and rainfall changes in Hong Kong are made by the Hong Kong Observatory using the results of simulations made by global climate models under the various emission scenarios together with observed temperatures and rainfall in Hong Kong through a technique called statistical downscaling.

 For temperature projection, as urbanization is an additional contributor to the rising temperature of cities, the study also takes into account the urbanization effect in Hong Kong.

 Schematic diagram showing the downscaling technique

-for future temperature in Hong Kong
+for future temperature and rainfall in Hong Kong